 We are not merely happy or depressed people.
 Happiness is something that has to be worked at.
 Just like if you want to lose weight, you need to put some effort into being happy and nobody is happy all of the time – life is a rollercoaster but if we didn’t have the bad times, the good times wouldn’t feel so good.

-So what can you do to be happier in 2012?
+So what can you do to be happier?

 1. Random acts of kindness.
 Ok maybe not completely random as we know how Londoners act if you simply say hello on the tube, however when you do something thoughtful for others it does make you feel good.
 It can be as simple as paying a compliment to a stranger, sending a friend a card for no other reason than to tell them how much you value the friendship or buy a Big Issue seller a cup of tea.
 Making someone else smile, you can’t help but smile yourself.